Feedback Loops Are the Only Truth

 A loop is a path worn into the nervous system.

-A loop is a shortcut your body takes because it believes it will keep you alive.
+A shortcut your body takes because it believes it will keep you alive.

 Sometimes it will.